kyma-project/btp-manager/docs/user/README.md

 ![Access configuration](../assets/access_configuration.drawio.svg)

-For more informatin on multitenancy, see [Working with Multiple Subaccounts](03-30-multitenancy.md).
+For more information on multitenancy, see [Working with Multiple Subaccounts](03-30-multitenancy.md).

 ### SAP BTP, Kyma Runtime